-As of June 30, 2019, the Company had an accumulated deficit of \$29.4 million.
-With the net proceeds raised upon the close of its initial public offering ("IPO") in September 2017, a private placement in August 2018, two secondary public offerings in October 2018 and June 2019, as described in Note 6 "Capitalization", the Company believes that its cash, cash equivalents and short-term investments of approximately \$195.5 million as of June 30, 2019 will be sufficient to allow the Company to fund its operations for at least 12 months from the filing date of this Form 10-Q. As the Company continues to incur losses, a transition to profitability is dependent upon the successful development, approval and commercialization of its product candidates and the achievement of a level of revenues adequate to support the Company's cost structure.
+As of September 30, 2019, the Company had an accumulated deficit of \$33.7 million.
+With net proceeds raised upon the close of our initial public offering ("IPO") in September 2017, a private placement in August 2018, two secondary public offerings in October 2018 and June 2019, as described in Note 6 "Capitalization", the Company believes that its cash, cash equivalents and short-term investments of approximately \$203.2 million as of September 30, 2019 will be sufficient to allow the Company to fund its planned operations for at least the next 12 months from the date of this Quarterly Report on Form 10-Q. As the Company continues to incur losses, a transition to profitability is dependent upon the successful development, approval and commercialization of its product candidates and the achievement of a level of revenues adequate to support the Company's cost structure.
 The Company may never achieve profitability and unless and until it does, the Company will continue to need to raise additional capital or obtain financing from other sources.
 Management intends to fund future operations through the sale of equity or debt financings and may also seek additional capital through arrangements with strategic partners.
 There can be no assurances that additional funding will be available on terms acceptable to the Company, if at all.

-The Company is subject to risks common to companies in the biotechnology industry, including, but not limited to, development of technological innovations by its competitors, risks of failure of clinical studies, dependence on key personnel, protection of proprietary technology, compliance with government regulations, and ability to transition from preclinical manufacturing to commercial production of products.
+The Company is subject to risks common to companies in the biotechnology industry including but not limited to the development of technological innovations by its competitors, risks of failure in clinical studies, dependence on key personnel, protection of proprietary technology, compliance with government regulations and the ability to commercialize product candidates.